snewhouse/exotic-dna-ngs/README.md

     - ...any other groups you can think off?

-> What about [Kraken](https://ccb.jhu.edu/software/kraken/)!?
-I here you say...well, it is awesome, but compute and memory intensive.
-I want to provide something a little less "hungry".
-Hah - but, its NGS data!!!
-I hear you say again...let's see how this all turns out.
+> What about [Kraken](https://ccb.jhu.edu/software/kraken/) and other awesome things like [sourmash](http://sourmash.readthedocs.io/)!?
+I here you say.
+Well, they are awesome, but compute and memory intensive...I have yet to play with `sourmash`, but I will.
+I want to provide something a little less "hungry" and try and kill two birds with one stone i.e the increase in accuracy in read alignment and variant calling gained from having "decoy" genomes in the mix.
+Here the decoy genomes are the viral+everything else.
+Hah - but, its NGS data and re-inventing the wheel and blah blah blah!
+I hear you say...let's see how this all turns out.

 ## The Docs
 - WIP: see [Docs](https://github.com/snewhouse/exotic-dna-ngs/tree/master/docs)